kibook/s1kd-tools/INTRO.md

     The **s1kd-sns** tool can be used to organize the CSDB using a given SNS structure.

-    The **s1kd-transform** tool applies XSLT transformations to CSDB objects.

     The **s1kd-upissue** tool moves CSDB objects through the standard S1000D workflow, between "inwork" (draft) and "official" states.